mskec/cookbook.mskec.com/recipes/pizza-dough.md

 * add water to mixing bowl
 * dissolve yeast
+* before adding salt
-* add 10% flour before adding salt (to prevent salt from killing yeast)
+  * add 10% flour (to prevent salt from killing yeast)
   * mix it
+  * add salt
+  * mix it
 * add the remaining flour
 * loosely mix with fingertips or with a spoon (just to incorporate everything)
 * let it rest for 30 mins
 * kneed for 15 mins
 * shape into a ball

-* bulk proof
+### Bulk proof
 * coat your container with an olive oil
 * place the dough inside
 * cover with foil
 * let it rise at room temperature for 3-6h

+### Cold proof
 * cold proof inside fridge for 12-24h
+* take it out and let it warm to a room temperature (~20 mins)
-* cut the dough in 2 pieces
+* cut the dough in half
 * shape into balls

-* last proofing
+### Last proof
 * coat your container with an olive oil or flour
 * place dough balls
 * let it rise for at room temperature for at least 2h
 * it's ready for stretching and toppings

 ### Video guide